 We begin by postulating that under basic conditions aconitate can be considered a 4 π allyl anion system as the resonance forms shown above.
 We can depict the interaction of the HOMO and LUMO molecular orbitals, π2 and π3, of the trisubstituted allyl anion of aconitate in the manner shown below where it can be seen that the HOMO of the filled π2 of the allyl can interact with the empty σ* orbital of a hydrogen on water.
 As stated previously, since the wave function at the central carbon is zero, i.e., a single node passes through it, no interaction at the central carbon occurs.

-In a concerted manner, the HOMO of hydroxide anion can interact with the LUMO of the empty π3 orbital of the allyl group at the central lobe but not at any of the π3 terminal lobes.
+We can start by saying that the HOMO of hydroxide anion interacts with the LUMO of the empty π3 orbital of the allyl group at the central lobe but not at any of the π3 terminal lobes.
 Since the empty σ* orbital on hydrogen can only interact with the terminal lobes the only option for the HOMO of the hydroxyanion is the middle lobe of π3 and its interaction with the two terminal lobes of π3 is strictly forbidden.
 Therefore, we can unequivocally state that only the interactions on the left hand side are allowed.

 If the mode of addition of water to aconitate were to occur as shown on the right hand side, non allowed HOMO-HOMO and LUMO-LUMO interactions would occur furnishing only isocitric/alloisocitric.
 However, under the reaction conditions only citric acid is the final product.
 Generation of isocitric/alloisocitric via this route is not feasible because of the instability of these compounds to the conditions employed.
 Consequently, I propose that the HOMO-HOMO and LUMO-LUMO interactions appear to be the cause of this instability and is the major driving force for this instability.